maxhbr/LDBcollector/md/GL2PS.md

                 }
             ]
         ],
-        "__impliedCopyleft": [
-            [
-                "Scancode",
-                "WeakCopyleft"
-            ]
-        ],
-        "__calculatedCopyleft": "WeakCopyleft",
         "__isOsiApproved": false,
-        "__impliedText": "GL2PS LICENSE Version 2, November 2003\n\nCopyright (C) 2003, Christophe Geuzaine\n\nPermission to use, copy, and distribute this software and its documentation\nfor any purpose with or without fee is hereby granted, provided that the\ncopyright notice appear in all copies and that both that copyright notice and \nhis permission notice appear in supporting documentation.\n\nPermission to modify and distribute modified versions of this software is\ngranted, provided that:\n\n1) the modifications are licensed under the same terms as this software;\n\n2) you make available the source code of any modifications that you distribute,\neither on the same media as you distribute any executable or other form of this\nsoftware, or via a mechanism generally accepted in the software development\ncommunity for the electronic transfer of data.\n\nThis software is provided \"as is\" without express or implied warranty.", "__impliedURLs": [
+        "__impliedText": "                           GL2PS LICENSE\n                      Version 2, November 2003\n\n              Copyright (C) 2003, Christophe Geuzaine\n\nPermission to use, copy, and distribute this software and its\ndocumentation for any purpose with or without fee is hereby granted,\nprovided that the copyright notice appear in all copies and that both\nthat copyright notice and this permission notice appear in supporting\ndocumentation.\n\nPermission to modify and distribute modified versions of this software\nis granted, provided that:\n\n1) the modifications are licensed under the same terms as this\nsoftware;\n\n2) you make available the source code of any modifications that you\ndistribute, either on the same media as you distribute any executable\nor other form of this software, or via a mechanism generally accepted\nin the software development community for the electronic transfer of\ndata.\n\nThis software is provided \"as is\" without express or implied warranty.", "__impliedURLs": [
             [
                 "open-license",